Banner photo by Ara Shimoon, glorified.ca

 Hillhurst Sunnyside Planning Committee

 The Hillhurst Sunnyside Planning Committee (HSPC) is a standing committee of the HSCA that reports to the HSCA Board of Directors.
-The HSCA is committed to upholding policy in the Hillhurst Sunnyside Area Redevelopment Plan (ARP), a statutory document which ultimately guides development in the community.
-The ARP was drafted in consultation with the community and approved by City Council in 1988, with the most recent revision in November 2012.
+Planning Committee bases its response to new proposals in the community using the Hillhurst Sunnyside Area Redevelopment Plan (ARP), a statutory document which ultimately guides development in the community.
+The ARP was drafted in consultation with the community and approved by City Council in 1988; after three years of community engagement, the Part II Transit Oriented Development Area amendment was approved in 2009 with the most recent revision in December 2018.

-HSPC’s activities are guided by its Terms of Reference, which was ratified by the Board of Directors in November 2013.
+HSPC’s activities are guided by its Terms of Reference, which was ratified by the Board of Directors in November 2013 and revised in January 2018.

 How It Works

-As a volunteer-driven committee, the HSCA Planning Committee must chose where to commit the time available.
-At this time, the HSCA Planning Committee has decided to focus on large multi-family redevelopments throughout the community and mixed-use developments primarily on 10th Street and Kensington Road.
+As a volunteer-driven committee, the HSPC must chose where to commit the time available.
+At this time, the HSPC has decided to focus on large multi-family redevelopments throughout the community and mixed-use developments primarily on 10th Street and Kensington Road.

 The HSCA has a staff position to assist the HSCA Planning Committee to carry out its mandate.
 Part of her job is to assist residents in finding the information they need to participate in the planning process.
 Lisa Chong can be reached at firstname.lastname@example.org.